Hitch (film): Development

 The working title of the film was The Last First Kiss, referring to a line that Hitch delivers to Albert, "Tomorrow night Allegra Cole could have her last first kiss."

 Smith has said that actress Eva Mendes, a Latina, was offered the female lead because the producers were worried about the public's reaction if the part was played by a white actress, creating a studio fear of a potential interracial taboo, or a black actress, creating a studio fear that two black leads would alienate the white audiences.
 It was believed that a Latina and a black lead would sidestep the issue.
-Patton Oswalt was considered for the role of Albert Brennaman.
+Patton Oswalt was considered for the role of Albert Brennaman, before Kevin James was cast.

 Filming

 Filming took place between March and June 2004.
 Parts of the film were filmed in Morningside Heights, Manhattan, at Columbia University, at Ellis Island, in the Fulton Fish Market, at the Wall Street Bull and the North Cove Marina.

 The production budget was $55–70 million.